Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 We conclude that $h$ either has length at least $6$ or is incident with an edge of $M$.
 In both cases, $h$ sends $1/3$ to $f$ by Rule~3.
 Thus the primary charge of $f$ is zero, and $f$ satisfies (c) or (d).

 $\bullet$ {\em The face $f$ is incident with exactly three internal vertices of degree three.} In this case $f$ sends $1/3$ to each of the three incident internal vertices of degree three by Rule~1, making its charge zero.
-(The face $f$ is not incident with a vertex of $\cal R$ of degree two belonging to a facial ring, since both neighbors of such a vertex belong to $\cal R$).
+(The face $f$ is not incident with a ring vertex of degree two, since both neighbors of such a vertex belong to $\cal R$).
 Since $f$ does not share an edge with $M$, $f$ is $3$-dangerous and satisfies (a).

-$\bullet$ {\em The face $f$ is incident with exactly two internal vertices of degree three.} Then $f$ sends $1/3$ to each of them, and at most $1/3$ to a vertex of $\cal R$ of degree two by Rule~1, making its charge non-negative.
+$\bullet$ {\em The face $f$ is incident with exactly two internal vertices of degree three.} Then $f$ sends $1/3$ to each of them, and at most $1/3$ to a ring vertex of degree two by Rule~1, making its charge non-negative.
 Furthermore, if the charge is zero, then $f$ satisfies (b); otherwise the charge is at least $1/3$, as desired.

 $\bullet$ {\em The face $f$ is incident with at most one internal vertex of degree three.} Then $f$ sends at most $2/3$ by Rule~1 and (I5), and its primary charge is at least $1/3$, as desired.